sublime-elephant/projects/README.md

 * "C stuff" features my projects I've done in the C programming language.
-Everything you see is in-house C; I never use external libraries.
+Everything you see is in-house C; I never use external libraries, with the exception of the WINAPI.
+Other than that every single aspect of a program is done by me and me alone.
   * **[LoadDLL.c](https://github.com/sublime-elephant/projects/blob/main/C%20stuff/LoadDLL.c)**, **[badDLL.c](https://github.com/sublime-elephant/projects/blob/main/C%20stuff/badDLL.c)**, **[computername.c](https://github.com/sublime-elephant/projects/blob/main/C%20stuff/computername.c)**, and **[hijacker.c](https://github.com/sublime-elephant/projects/blob/main/C%20stuff/hijacker.c)** are my forays into DLL Injection.

   * **[hoodirony.c](https://github.com/sublime-elephant/projects/blob/main/C%20stuff/hoodirony.c)** is a prank program I made that plays audio and video randomly throughout the day.
 Ironically, it has been one of my most involved projects, since I was targetting an old platform, Windows Embedded Standard 7, and thus using hopelessly archaic technologies like DirectShow, and ASF multimedia containers and WMA/WMV2 codecs.